 Fighting modern slavery

+No form of modern slavery is acceptable in our operations, or in those of companies who work with us or on our behalf.
+And neither is child labour.
 No one should be made to work against their will.
+No one should be deprived of their identity papers, nor have to pay to work with us.
 Yet an estimated 40 million people around the world are exploited and forced into work.
-They often suffer physical, psychological and sexual abuse in the process.
+They often suffer physical, psychological or sexual abuse in the process.

 Tackling modern slavery and human trafficking needs a lot of collaboration.
 We work with experts and others to use technology to drive positive change.
 You can read more on our work with others page.